Ernest Cherizard: 5 Fast Facts You Need to Know

 Normil’s aunt was shot at least twice.

-In his Facebook confession, he warns people bout having guns in their homes.
+In his Facebook confession, he warns people about having guns in their homes.

 “…and one thing plz Guys don’t keep no guns at your home man fr I we had 2 guns one for one for me n now look what happen I fuck my life up …”